docker-java/docker-java/README.md

 * Java 1.6
 * Maven 3.0.5
 * Docker daemon running
-* Docker private repository running (see below).

-You'll need to be running a local private registry, as per [these instructions](docker-auth-registry/README.md):

 If you need SSL, then you'll need to put your `*.pem` file into `~/.docker/`, if you're using boot2docker, do this: